mohdlakas/Federated_Learning_GradientMemoryBank/README.md

 # Federated-Learning (PyTorch)
+This is still a work in progress and experiments are currently being run.
+The code and results are not accurate yet and will be updated soon.

 Building on the vanilla federated learning paper : [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).

-Experiments are produced on MNIST, Fashion MNIST and CIFAR10 (both IID and non-IID).
-In case of non-IID, the data amongst the users can be split equally or unequally.
+Mainly experiments are produced on CIFAR10 (both IID and non-IID).
+Dirlicht distribution used for sampling data.

 Since the purpose of these experiments in paper are to illustrate the effectiveness of the federated learning paradigm, only simple models such as MLP and CNN are used.
 The added GMB framework

 ## Requirments
 Install all the packages from requirments.txt
 * Python3